-- ♦ Shaking a child.
+- Shaking a child.

-- Spanking a child.
+- ♦ Spanking a child.

 - ♦ Slapping a child.

 If therapeutic holdings or restraints are required, the foster parent needs additional training in the proper use and the appropriate procedures for these techniques.
 The foster parent shall receive training that has been approved as part of the treatment plan by the licensed practitioner of the healing arts (a physician, psychologist or psychiatrist working with the child) on the safe and appropriate use of restraints.
+Training obtained for one child cannot be applied to another child without being prescribed by an LPHA.